danfuzz/lactoserv/README.md

 ### Organization

-Lactoserv is a member of the [Postham](https://postham.org/) organization.
+Lactoserv is a project of the [Postham](https://postham.org/) organization.

 - - - - - - - - - -
 ```